bert2/love-linq-hate-loops/README.md

 PS> choco install linqpad5
 ```

-Checkout the branch `about-to-fall-in-love` to implement the LINQ solutions yourself.
+Checkout the branch `about-to-fall-in-love` to try and implement the LINQ solutions yourself.

 ```
 PS> git checkout about-to-fall-in-love